ozanonurtek/flask-microservices-with-kong/README.md

 # Kong Api Gateway with Flask Microservices

-This is a simple demonstration of how to use Kong as a api gateway of Python/Flask Microservices.
+This is a simple demonstration of how to use Kong as an api gateway of Python/Flask Microservices.
 This tutorial uses DBless setup(declarative_config) of Kong because of its simplicity.
 By default kong uses postgresql to store its configurations

 ## Cinema 3 (Microservices Part)